dssdanial/UR10_Kinematics_Dynamics/README.md

 ## Overview

-Inverse kinematics aims to find joint angles changes (Δq) that reduce the task-space error (e) between the current and target end-effector poses.
+Inverse kinematics aims to determine the joint angle changes (Δq) that minimize the task-space error (e) between the current and target end-effector poses.

 The Jacobian matrix **J(q)** maps joint velocities to end-effector velocities: